neekaisweird/memory-game/README.md

 # Memory Game

 Memory Game is an animal matching game created in Vanilla JS.
-I initially followed a tutorial for the memory game, but I added three difficulties, modal/play again button, and different styles.
-Might add more features (like different images for cards, a count, etc) in the future.
+I initially followed a tutorial for the memory game, but I added three difficulties, winner modal/play again button, and different styles.
+I might add more features (like different images for cards, a count, etc) in the future.

 ## Mentions